-Using our proprietary IgM platform, we are committed to developing and delivering a new class of medicines to treat patients with cancer, infectious diseases and autoimmune and inflammatory diseases.
+Using our proprietary IgM platform, we are committed to developing and delivering a new class of medicines to treat patients with cancer and autoimmune and inflammatory diseases.

-The widely used IgG antibody – the well-known, Y-shaped protein with the ability to bind to specific targets – has been shown to be effective in treating cancer, infectious diseases and autoimmune and inflammatory diseases.
+The widely used IgG antibody – the well-known, Y-shaped protein with the ability to bind to specific targets – has been shown to be effective in treating cancer and autoimmune and inflammatory diseases.
 Yet IgG antibodies have only two binding units.
 This means they can struggle to hold on to hard-to-bind disease targets and are limited to binding two targets per antibody.

 The Power of Avidity

 Our approach is different and is based on the IgM antibody, one of the five classes of naturally occurring human antibodies.
-The IgM antibody has ten binding units, enabling it to bind to more targets, which allows the total binding power of the antibody – known as avidity – to be greater.
+A pentameric IgM antibody has ten binding units, enabling it to bind to more targets, which allows the total binding power of the antibody – known as avidity – to be greater.
 This advantage is like picking up an object using two hands, rather than using only two fingers.
-We have also enhanced the natural binding strength of each individual IgM binding unit – known as affinity – and developed a method to manufacture these super IgM antibodies efficiently.
+We also have the ability to adjust the natural binding strength of each individual IgM binding unit – known as affinity – and developed a method to manufacture engineered IgM antibodies efficiently.

-The high avidity and affinity of our IgM molecules brings a number of benefits to potential medicines.
+The high avidity and selected affinity of our IgM molecules potentially brings a number of benefits to product candidates under development.

-They can bind very strongly to difficult targets and targets that are less common on the surface of targeted cells.
+They can bind to difficult targets and targets that are less common on the surface of targeted cells.
 They can also bind to multiple targets simultaneously on the surface of tumor cells and create apoptotic signals that ultimately lead to the death of cancer cells.
-Further, the ten binding units of an IgM antibody can neutralize the ability of viruses to infect cells.
-Most importantly, stronger binding may potentially translate to better clinical responses and greater efficacy for patients.
+Further, the ten binding units of an IgM antibody can more efficiently neutralize the ability of viruses to infect cells.
+Most importantly, our carefully engineered IgM molecules may potentially translate to better clinical responses and greater efficacy for patients.